pawrdgz/pawrdgz.github.io/README.md

 **About**

 This portfolio is an exercise for the MFA in Digital Experiences Design.
-Also, it will serve as a personal portfolio with some projects that I've been working on.
+It will also serve as a personal portfolio with some projects that I've been working on.

 **Parts**